The Tough Science Behind Electrolyte Gummies

 2. Buffering the entire system to maintain balance.

-So, the next time you pop an electrolyte gummy, know that you're not just enjoying a convenient snack.
-You're holding the result of a meticulous, behind-the-scenes ballet of food science and precision engineering-all designed to make a complex challenge look wonderfully simple.
+So next time you pop an electrolyte gummy, know that you're not just enjoying a convenient snack.
+You're holding the result of meticulous food science and precision engineering—all designed to make a complex challenge look wonderfully simple.

 ← Back to Blog